Château de Saint-Ferriol: Architecture

-According to the Ministry of Culture website, the Château de Saint-Ferriol is a château-fort (castle), built in the sixteenth century towards the end of the period of medieval castle building.
+According to the Ministry of Culture website, the Château de Saint-Ferriol is a château-fort (castle).
+The current building was built in the end of the 16th or the beginning of the 17th century, which is towards the end of the period of medieval castle building when gunpowder and firearms had rendered traditional castle building techniques obsolete, and castles were still being built only in remote areas where local wars (The Wars of Religion) still raged.